Sam Oosterhoff: Early life and career

 Oosterhoff was born August 22, 1997 in Vineland, Ontario, to Carl Oosterhoff and Monica Oosterhoff (née Viersen).
 He was raised in Beamsville near Vineland, Ontario.
 He attended the local schools there and was residing there still with his parents at the time of the byelection.

 His paternal grandfather, Richard Jacob "Jake" Oosterhoff (1936–2021), was born in Laaghalerveen in Drenthe, Netherlands.
-He came to Canada in 1952, where his parents where farming.
+He moved to Canada in 1952, where his parents where farming.
 Oosterhoff is a member of the Canadian Reformed Church.
 He is primarily of Dutch descent.

 Before being nominated, Oosterhoff had briefly worked as legislative assistant and policy analyst on Parliament Hill in Ottawa.
 At the time of his election, he was in the middle of his first year studying political science at Brock University, which he entered after being homeschooled.
 After his election, he planned to resume his studies in January 2017 with night classes and summer school.

-Politics
+Political career

 In October 2016, Oosterhoff was nominated as the Progressive Conservative candidate in Niagara West—Glanbrook to replace Tim Hudak, who resigned his seat that September.
 Former MP and current president of the Progressive Conservative Party of Ontario Rick Dykstra was the favoured candidate by both the party establishment and PC leader Patrick Brown, but Oosterhoff had more local support, including that of his church.

 Social conservatives such as Charles McVety accused Brown of muzzling Oosterhoff during the campaign because of the candidate's opposition to the new sexual education curriculum.
 On November 17, 2016, Oosterhoff defeated New Democratic challenger Mike Thomas by 9,528 votes.

 He was sworn in as an MPP on November 30, one day after Nathalie Des Rosiers, who also won a byelection on November 17, was sworn in.
 Critics said the delay was to keep Oosterhoff out of the legislature for a vote on Bill 28 which was unanimously passed on November 29.
 Bill 28 made it easier for same-sex couples to become legal parents, and Oosterhoff had previously voiced objections to the bill saying he "definitely would not have supported it" and that it was "disrespectful to mothers and fathers".
 Brown said the delay was so that Oosterhoff could organize a celebration party for his family and supporters.

 Oosterhoff is a social conservative, and believes that abortion and same-sex marriage should be illegal.
 However, in 2016 he stated that he is “absolutely not” a homophobe.